 Just over ten years ago, Jeff Vroom (firstname.lastname@example.org) began this project, an ambitious attempt to build a framework based on layers and code-processing that he prefers over other available tools.
 After finally achieving that goal, a beta release of StrataCode is now available.
 For those who like developing frameworks, it's a relatively small, readable, maintainable code base with no core dependencies.

 StrataCode makes a great build and configuration management tool for existing Java projects.
-Unlike similar tools you do less copying of build configurations and have more flexibility for customizing your environments.
+Less copying, more configuration and customization flexibility.

-It also offers code-processing features and APIs to manage your code with more awareness.
+Use code-processing features and APIs for better control over code.
 Leverage data binding with three new operators: forward, reverse, and bi-directional bindings between properties and expressions.
 The dynamic Java runtime gives you one language for build files, customized code, configuration and adds an API to create frameworks and tools.
 Build quick and customizable management UIs from your domain models.
 Build apps from scratch with declarative frameworks that leverage the layered pattern, data sync, Java to JS, HTML to Java.
 Deploy apps as static html/js, server-only or client/server using the same code: fully isomorphic Java.
 Provides an efficient state model for declarative state lifecycle management: global, per-session, per-window, per-request, multi-tenant, etc.

 To get started, StrataCode supports git, maven, and an IntelliJ plugin that integrates well with Java.
 The test-suite processes code from dozens of standard Java projects, validating type references and catching most errors before compilation.